scalameta/metals/docs/integrations/debug-adapter-protocol.md

 [`metals-run-session-start`](https://github.com/scalameta/metals/blob/main/metals/src/main/scala/scala/meta/internal/metals/ClientCommands.scala#L56)
 and
 [`metals-debug-session-start`](https://github.com/scalameta/metals/blob/main/metals/src/main/scala/scala/meta/internal/metals/ClientCommands.scala#L78).
-Those commands should get executed automatically by the lsp client once the user activates a code lens.
+These commands should get executed automatically by the lsp client once the user activates a code lens.
 The difference between them is that the former ignores all breakpoints being set while the latter respects them.
 The procedure of starting the run/debug session is as follows: